syncfusion-content/angular-docs/angular/Gantt/Columns.md

 The following code example shows you how to display a column with resource images.

-place the following jsRender template in index.html file.
+place the following JsRender template in index.html file.

 {% highlight javascript %}